 Office: 207-442-0998 (24 hrs) Mobile: 207-841-0998

 Bret Gilliam is President of the consulting corporation, OCEAN TECH.
-He has been professionally involved in the diving and maritime industry since 1971, a career now spanning over forty-five years.
+He has been professionally involved in the diving and maritime industry since 1971, a career now spanning nearly forty-five years.

 Gilliam is credentialed as a Recompression Chamber Supervisor through the Association of Diver Medical Technicians (ADMT), Hyperbarics International, and the International Board of Underwater Medicine (IBUM).
 Those groups, as well as the International Association of Aquatic Medicine (ISAM), the Diver’s Alert Network (DAN), the Undersea & Hyperbaric Medical Society (UHMS), the National Oceanic & Atmospheric Agency (NOAA), and the South Pacific Underwater Medical Society (SPUMS) have published his medical papers.
 He also was the contributing editor and author of the chapter on “Diving Emergency Medicine” for the reference text Pre-Hospital Trauma Life Support published by Mosby-Lifeline for use by physicians, nurses, DMTs, EMTs, and Paramedics.

 Gilliam has operated diving hyperbaric chamber facilities since 1971 throughout the Caribbean and aboard ships internationally in some of the most remote areas of the world.
 Additionally, he has trained the response teams in resorts and aboard vessels in field treatments including in-water recompression therapy protocols.
 He has treated or consulted on nearly 200 cases.